 4. AR for the Yard

 With Augmented Reality, virtual models can be superimposed on the real context, providing teams with real-time guidance.
-For example, AR was used in the design of the Hudson Yards a New York per garantire l’allineamento preciso delle strutture, migliorando l’efficienza del 35%.
+For example, AR was used in the design of the Hudson Yards in New York to ensure the precise alignment of the structures, thereby improving the efficiency of the 35%.

 Statistics: Tangible Savings with VR and AR